 When Darius was king [of Persia], he summoned the Greeks who were at his court and asked them how much money it would take to get them to eat the bodies of their deceased fathers.
 They replied that nothing would make them do so.
 Darius then summoned some Indians, called Kallatiai, whose custom it is to eat their dead parents, and asked them—in the presence of the Greeks, who had an interpreter to explain the Kallatiai’s words—how much money it would take to convince them to cremate their deceased fathers [as was the Greek custom].
 The Kallatiai exclaimed that he should not even mention such an abomination.
 Custom dictates such things, and it seems to me that [the poet] Pindar got it quite right when he said that custom is king.

 – Herodotus, Histories 3.38

 Herodotus does not tell this story at random but to illustrate a point.
-Cambyses, a different Persian king, had mocked the Egyptians for worshiping a white bull, and Herodotus felt that Cambyses had been very wrong, even insane, to do so.
+Cambyses, a different Persian king, had mocked the Egyptians for worshiping a black bull, and Herodotus felt that Cambyses had been very wrong, even insane, to do so.
 This story about Darius’ cultural investigations was meant to drive the point home: everyone believes in their own way of doing things, and it is wrong to dismiss or disparage other peoples’ culture, even if you don’t share it or even understand it.
 We can respect other people’s culture just as we expect them to respect ours.
 No culture is right or wrong.